Skip to main content

 Media_Photos / Shutterstock

 There are so many adorable ornament ideas for a baby’s first Christmas.
 You can buy ornaments with photos (use your newborn photo shoot or a Christmas photo shoot) and your baby’s name or you can make one yourself using your baby’s handprint.
 The handprint ones are perfect for the first Christmas because that tiny handprint is something to be preserved forever.
 Plus, it’s still small enough for an ornament now.
-You can get a kit or do a DIY craft with this popular salt recipe or you can use paint to put her print on a ceramic or clay ornament.
+You can get a kit or you can use paint to put her print on a ceramic or clay ornament.

 Baby wearing Santa hat